NS83/Business_Insights_360/README.md

 After a thorough evaluation of the dataset, I began by loading the data from MySQL to Power BI.
-Once the data was loaded, I perfromed data transformation in Power Query followed by Query folding to improve performance.
+Once the data was loaded, I performed data transformation in
+Power Query followed by Query folding to improve performance.

 **Data Modeling**